 Most importantly, it’s topped with herbs – salt and rosemary are two of the most popular, as well as a bit more olive oil.
 Often, it’s served just like that, but popular varieties include other toppings like olives, onions, and tomatoes.

-Besides road-tripping, my wife and I like to have focaccia in the summertime on the beach, whether just for a simple lunch or with a glass of wine during sunset.
-That said, it also makes a great snack on a boat tour of the coastline.
+Besides road-tripping, my wife and I like to have focaccia on the beach in the summertime, whether just for a simple lunch or with a glass of wine during sunset.
+It also makes a great snack on a boat tour of the coastline.

 9. Pasta e Fagioli